by Karen Joy Fowler

 About the Book Club

-Join the Folger as we search the stacks for our favorite novels inspired by Shakespeare and the early modern era.
+Join the Folger as we search the stacks for our favorite novels inspired by Shakespeare, the early modern era, and the holdings of the Folger Collection.

 This informal Book Club is free and open to all.
 Our picks range from historical fiction to adaptations of Shakespeare's plays, encompassing a wide variety of genres—all sourced from a different local, independent bookstore partner each month.